colelemahieu/phd_scripts/README.md

 Scripts used in my PhD research.

 - **commonUtility.h** — a collection of helper functions used for plotting and basic calculations
-- **filteringData/** — contains files used for filtering CMS data into more relevant datasets
+- **filterData/** — contains files used for filtering CMS data into more relevant datasets
+- **unfoldData/** — contains the file used for unfolding the CMS data (i.e. correcting the data for detector effects)